lcnogueira/nextjs-boilerplate/README.md

-## nextjs-boilerplate
+# nextjs-boilerplate

 This is a [Next.js](https://nextjs.org/) boilerplate.

 ## What is inside?

-This project uses lot of stuff as:
+This project uses a lot of stuff, as:

 - [TypeScript](https://www.typescriptlang.org/)
 - [NextJS](https://nextjs.org/)